hoccer/hoccer-talk-puppet-configuration/README.md

 ## Development Setup

-The provisioning can be tested (after installing the dependencies described above) on a local VM using Vagrant as follows:
+The provisioning can be tested on a local VM using Vagrant as follows:

 ```bash
 # create VM